Azure/azure-powershell/src/Reservations/Reservations/help/New-AzReservation.md

 ```

 ### -BillingScopeId
-The subscription who will be charge for the RI
+The subscription who will be charged for the RI purchase

 ```yaml
 Type: String